free things to do in New York City

 Free

-Move, stretch, and start your morning off right with this open-level vinyasa class.
-Please bring your own yoga mat, and they recommend a bottle of water and towel.
+Move, stretch, and start your morning off right with this open-level vinyasa class taught by Frances Burch.
+Please bring your own yoga mat, and organizers recommend a bottle of water and a towel.

 New York City, NY; NYC